NOTICE OF NON-DISCRIMINATION

 With regard to language used in classrooms and other teaching/learning contexts, at the same time that we stress that unreasonable constraints on either scholarship, academic freedom (of teachers and learners), and creative work would be chilling in an academic environment, individuals weighing the use of offensive language for an ostensible educational or creative purpose should proceed with care.

-In cases involving complaints under this policy that also include alleged violations of the Gender-based and Sexual Misconduct Policy that are submitted either under this policy or under the Gender-based and Sexual Misconduct Policy, the Title IX Coordinator and Title IX Deputy Coordinators shall confer and determine the appropriate process.
+In cases involving complaints under this policy that also include alleged violations of the Sexual Misconduct, Relationship Violence, and Stalking Policy that are submitted either under this policy or under the Sexual Misconduct, Relationship Violence, and Stalking Policy, the Title IX Coordinator and Title IX Deputy Coordinators shall confer and determine the appropriate process.

 Individuals who believe they have been subjected to discrimination and harassment may also contact the following resources outside of the College: